smaato/react-test-kit/README.md

 # React Test Kit

-> Tools for easy testing of a React and Redux codebase
+These tools make it easier for us to test apps built with React and Redux.

 ## Dependencies

-- Node 4.1.0
+- Node 4.x.x
 - Browserify with the Babelify transform
 - Jasmine (for some tools, see below)
 - React, react-dom, react-addons-test-utils